 Ever since the 1960s, Basil Brush the fox has been entertaining millions of children and grown-ups on the British telly, running entire successful shows on the BBC and ITV, and appearing in pantomimes all across the UK where he’d talk about life, sports and politics – everything while shouting his famous catchphrase Ha Ha Ha!
 Boom!
 Boom!

-It was intimidating for us to interview a star with such massive celebrity status, and the occasion for a chat has been a highly commendable charity initiative called The Smiling Sessions that the illustrious fox has just joined together with a bunch of fellow celebrities to perform virtual sing-alongs in favour of the elderly living into care homes and community centres.
+It was intimidating for us to interview a star with such massive celebrity status, and the occasion for a chat has been a highly commendable charity initiative called The Smiling Sessions that the illustrious fox just joined together with a bunch of fellow celebrities to perform virtual sing-alongs in favour of the elderly living into care homes and community centres.

-The idea behind The Smiling Sessions is to cheer up care home residents during the Coronavirus lockdown through weekly virtual singing shows, whilst raising funds to provide the most isolated communities with tablets and iPads for them to join the virtual sessions.
+The idea behind The Smiling Sessions is to cheer care home residents up during the UK Coronavirus lockdown through weekly virtual singing shows, whilst raising funds to provide the most isolated communities with tablets and iPads for them to join the virtual sessions.

-Other participating artists include the lovely Rod Argent from The Zombies, Lucy Porter and La Voix.
+Other participating artists have also included the lovely Rod Argent from The Zombies, Lucy Porter and La Voix.

-Basil Brush performed his sing-along this week, delighting the audience with an absurd litany about some random hippopotamus in the mud – just before we met for this exclusive interview.
+Basil Brush performed his sing-along in June 2020, delighting the audience with an absurd litany about some random hippopotamus in the mud – just before we met for this exclusive interview.

 And if you believe there’s no point in interviewing a glove puppet, please don’t forget that our politicians get interviewed every day.